Tension mounts in Haiti as clock ticks on electoral impasse

 "We believe Martelly is committed to making a deal, and we think they can make an agreement in time," he said.

-Many in the international community, including key lenders such as the World Bank and the Inter-American Development Bank, say Lamothe, the prime minister, has run an efficient administration and has improved infrastructure, including rural roads.
+Many in the international community, including key lenders such as the World Bank and the Inter-American Development Bank, say Prime Minister Laurent Lamothe has run an efficient administration and has improved infrastructure, including rural roads.

 But the country's debt, which was forgiven after the earthquake, is mounting again, including more than $1.6 billion owed to Venezuela's preferential Petrocaribe fuel programme.